GazzolaLab/PyElastica/docs/api/damping.rst

 Description
 -----------

-Damping are used for numerical stability of simulations.
+Damping is used to numerically stabilize the simulations.

 .. rubric:: Available Damping